 We live in a world that is more connected online than ever before.
 Our students spend a huge amount of time on their phones, tablets, and computers.
 Knowing how to act responsibly and respectfully in the digital world is just as important as knowing how to read or write.
-Teaching students about digital citizenship is key.
-One big part of this is online etiquette.
-How do we help our students learn to treat each other kindly and respectfully when they are online?
-How can we make these lessons stick?
-That is where Gimkit can come in!
-If you’re new to the platform, you can learn the basics of Gimkit.
+Teaching students about digital citizenship is key to their future success and safety.
+One big part of this essential learning is online etiquette, often called “netiquette.”

 Connecting Gimkit Features to Digital Citizenship

-Nicknames and Online Identity
+Nicknames and Online Identity (Digital Footprint Education)

-The Competitive Environment and Sportsmanship
+The Competitive Environment and Sportsmanship (Responsible Online Behavior)

-Gimkit Game Ideas for Teaching Online Etiquette
+Engaging Gimkit Game Ideas for Teaching Online Etiquette

 Scenario-Based Questions

 - Example Question: You see someone post a mean comment about another student online.
 What is the most responsible thing to do?
-(Answers: Ignore it, Post a mean comment back, Report the comment to a trusted adult, Share the comment with others)

 - Example Question: Someone you don’t know online asks for your personal information.
 How should you respond?
-(Answers: Give them some basic information, Tell them you need to ask a parent/guardian first, Block and report the user, Give them all your information)

 “Netiquette or Not?”
 Game Mode (Adaptation)

 - Example Question: Using all capital letters in an online message.
-(Answer: Not Netiquette – it can be seen as shouting)
+(Answer: Not Netiquette – it can be seen as shouting.)

-“Digital Dilemmas” Kits
+“Digital Dilemmas” Kits for Deeper Learning

 Question Examples for Different Aspects of Online Etiquette